($P_2+P_4$, $K_4-e$)-free graphs are nearly $\omega$-colorable: Abstract

 \section{Abstract}

 For a graph $G$, $\chi(G)$ and $\omega(G)$ respectively denote the chromatic number and clique number of $G$.
-In this paper, we show that if $G$ is a ($P_2+P_4$, $K_4-e$)-free graph with $\omega(G)\geq 3$, then $\chi(G)\leq \max\{6, \omega(G)\}$, and that the bound is tight for each $\omega(G)\notin \{4,5\}$.
-This extends the results known for the class of ($P_2+P_3$, $K_4-e$)-free graphs, improves the bound of Chen and Zhang [arXiv:2412.14524[math.CO], 2024] given for the class of ($P_2+P_4$, $K_4-e$)-free graphs, partially answers a question of Ju and the third author [Theor.
+In this paper, we show the following results: \begin{itemize} \item If $G$ is a ($P_2+P_4$, $K_4-e$)-free graph with $\omega(G)\geq 3$, then $\chi(G)\leq \max\{6, \omega(G)\}$, and the bound is tight for each $\omega(G)\notin \{4,5\}$. \item If $G$ is a ($P_2+P_4$, $K_4-e$)-free graph with $\omega(G)= 4$, then $\chi(G)= 4$. \end{itemize} These results extend the chromatic bounds known for the class of ($P_2+P_2$, $K_4-e$)-free graphs and for the class of ($P_2+P_3$, $K_4-e$)-free graphs, improve the bound of Chen and Zhang [arXiv:2412.14524 [math.CO], 2024] given for the class of ($P_2+P_4$, $K_4-e$)-free graphs, partially answer a question of Ju and the third author [Theor.
 Comp.
 Sci.
-993 (2024) Article No.: 114465] on `near optimal colorable graphs', and partially answers a question of Schiermeyer (unpublished) on the chromatic bound for ($P_7$, $K_4-e$)-free graphs.
+993 (2024) Article No.: 114465] on `near optimal colorable graphs', and a question of Schiermeyer (unpublished) on the chromatic bound for ($P_7$, $K_4-e$)-free graphs.